alexmaddock/seek-selenium-java/README.md

 Main is the source code, test is the test location.
 Our concern is with the test location here.

 ## Linking To Git Repo

-Maven initialises the project for you and it's root dir, so linking it to a git repo requires the following steps:
+Maven initialises the project for you and it's root dir, so linking it to a git repo requires the following steps... or just follow [this guide](https://kbroman.org/github_tutorial/pages/init.html)

 ```
 1. Create project in the github site, without a readme preferably